 From the desk of Jessica L. Molleur, Lic.Ac.DNBAO…

-Have more questions about BBT charting or trying to conceive naturally?
-Schedule a complimentary consult to learn more about how acupuncture can benefit your health this year.
+Want to try acupuncture this year?
+Schedule a complimentary consult to learn more about how acupuncture can benefit your health and training regimen this year.
 Email email@example.com for more details.

 Jessica L. Molleur, Lic.Ac., DNBAO

 Jessica L. Molleur is a licensed acupuncturist, herbalist and massage therapist in Massachusetts and California.
 She holds a Masters of Science in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine in San Francisco, CA. Her training also includes a Bachelor of Science in Exercise Physiology from the University of California at Davis, CA. Jessica first became interested in acupuncture as a soccer player searching for an alternative to knee surgery.
 Jessica founded OMBE to integrate the best of Eastern and Western medicine.
 The center’s green philosophy reflects her commitment to the environment.

 She is a National Diplomate of Acupuncture, Oriental Medicine and Chinese Herbology through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Following her acupuncture licensure, she became a Diplomate of Acupuncture Orthopedics.
 This orthopedic specialty certification is held by fewer than 300 acupuncturists in the United States.
 Areas of specialty include women’s health, pregnancy, infertility, pediatrics, and sports medicine.
 For patients interested in learning more about acupuncture for fertility and IVF, please click here.